matthijskooijman/arduino-lmic/README.md

 ```

 ## Release History

+- v2.3.2 is a patch release.
+It incorporates two pull requests.

+  - [#204](https://github.com/mcci-catena/arduino-lmic/pull/204) eliminates a warning if using a custom pinmap.
+  - [#206](https://github.com/mcci-catena/arduino-lmic/pull/206) updates CI testing to Arduino IDE v1.8.8.

 - v2.3.1 is a patch release.
 It adds `<arduino_lmic_user_configuration.h>`, which loads the pre-proceesor LMIC configuration variables into scope (issue [#199](https://github.com/mcci-catena/arduino-lmic/issues/199)).